Saturn I4 engine: SOHC LK0/L24

-1992 through 1998 L24 cylinder heads developed issues with cracks developing in the fifth camshaft journal, located closest to #4 cylinder.
-The hairline crack would develop between the oil feed port of that journal and the coolant passages in the cylinder head.
+Some 1992 through 1998 L24 cylinder heads developed cracks in the fifth camshaft journal, located closest to #4 cylinder.
+The hairline crack would form between the oil feed port of that journal and the coolant passages in the cylinder head.
 Symptoms would range from overheating to low coolant, however, most cars affected by this issue exhibited oil migration into the cooling system.
 The resulting mixture of the two fluids would result in a thick brown "milkshake"-like mixture, visible in the coolant overflow tank.

 Saturn released unadvertised policy which would cover this issue, extending the warranty on the cylinder head to 6 years or 100000 mi.
 Repair required the replacement of the cylinder head. and flushing of the coolant system.
 Badly affected cars would see coolant in the oil, as well as oil in the coolant, and would require the replacement of the complete engine assembly.
 Until the cylinder head casting was redesigned some time in 1998, some vehicles would require this repair more than once, and replacement cylinder heads could develop the same crack.

 It was estimated that between 2% and 5% of SOHC Saturn S-Series vehicles were affected by this defect.
 DOHC engines had a different cylinder head, and did not suffer the same issue.

 DOHC LL0

-The DOHC cylinder head had 16 valves and was made of lost foam cast aluminium.
+The 1991-1998 DOHC cylinder head had 16 valves and was made of lost foam cast aluminium.
 The camshafts were held in the cylinder head with bearing caps and driven by a chain off the front crankshaft sprocket.
 Motion from the camshafts was transmitted to the 16 valves by direct-acting hydraulic lifters.